Growing blood orange trees is a great way to enjoy this unusual little fruit. Keep reading to learn more about how to grow blood oranges.

 The blossoms of blood orange trees are creamy white and have a delicious scent reminiscent of the tropics.
 Other blood orange facts are that culinarily they pair beautifully with seafood and can be used in surprising ways within desserts.
 The fruit of blood orange trees is also sweeter than most other varieties of orange, it has very few seeds and is easy to peel compared to other citrus fruits.

 The question of how to grow blood oranges is a common one.
 First of all, remember that blood orange trees require a warm climate, between 55-85 F. (13-29 C.) outdoors and an average of 65 F. (18 C.) inside provided there is sufficient light.

 Outdoor planting of blood orange trees should occur in late March after the danger of frost has passed, choosing a location that gets full sun for most of the day.
 Indoor plantings of blood orange trees should be kept at least 24 inches away from windows so they do not act as magnifiers and burn the leaves, but not so far away that the plant gets insufficient light.

 Blood orange tree care also dictates planting in a soil that is well-draining so the roots do not sit in water.
 To achieve this state, add equal portions of peat moss or other organic compost to the soil.

 Once the optimum location has been selected for your blood orange tree, dig a hole and bury only the roots of the tree, avoiding burying any of the trunk.
 Some varieties of blood orange have spines, so wear gloves and use caution.

-Immediately water your tree and continue to keep the soil moist, watering every 2-3 days until well established and showing signs of new growth.
+Immediately water your tree and continue to keep the soil moist, watering every two to three days until well established and showing signs of new growth.

 Keep the area around your blood oranges clear of weeds to prevent them from absorbing the nutrients the new trees need to thrive.